SpencerWBarnes/QA-Assignment/README.md

 ## Tools used:
 - GitHub <sub> <sup> surprise </sup> </sub> for source control and continuous integration
 - Sider for static code analysis and linting
-- Travis CI for automated unit testing
+- Travis CI runs Python's unittest module for automated unit testing
 - Heroku and GitHub Pages for automated web deployment
+- Travis CI runs a local PHP server and runs SeleniumBase(_a Selenium wrapper for Python_) for automated end to end tests
 - GitHub allows for a manual push from Staging to Production
-- Coveralls -Coverage for Python- for tests' code coverage
+- Coverage(_the Coveralls runner for Python_) for the unit tests' code coverage

 ## Tests
 If you wish to see a list of all tests assocciated with each function as well their result, go to the test doc in [Docs/Tests.md](/Docs/Tests.md)